Where do I begin to make the right health care decisions for my family member or myself?

 Personal care plans will be developed to ensure all of your loved one’s needs are met while at the same time preserving independence.
 This plan of care may utilize restorative nursing and geriatric rehabilitation along with other services based on the medical team’s assessment of individual needs.
 Facility staff receives ongoing education on maintaining a person’s dignity and privacy.
 If possible speak to families who have had their loved one as a resident at the facility for their feedback.

-Please explain how I am admitted to your facility?
+How do I become admitted to your facility?

 Once you are admitted to the hospital, a discharge planner will come speak to you about your plans for rehabilitation.
-At that point you will need to advise the discharge planner which facility you would prefer to use for your recovery/therapy.
+At that point, you will need to advise the discharge planner which facility you would prefer to use for your recovery/therapy.
 Hospitals will usually ask for at least three choices of facilities, in the event your first choice is unavailable.
+Some insurances will allow you to admit to Boulevard without having a recent hospitalization stay.
+If you do not have a recent hospitalization stay please contact admissions office at 248-852-7800 to see if you qualify to admit to Boulevard from home.

 How do you get my information for review?